beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 Q： What would a positive theta mean?
 As time passes the option becomes more valuable.
 Is this possible? （interest rate 比 volatility 考虑的多）

 The expected value of the option at expiration must be very close to intrinsic value. value today = present value of the expected value.
 If there are no changes in other market conditions, as time passes, the value of the option will rise to intrinsic value. 比如underlying = 100, call = 40, 其他的不变，present value of 60: 60/(1+r\*t).
-As time passes, the option value will rise to 60
+As time passes, the option value will rise to 60(The option must be deeply in-the-money, the option must be European, the option must be subject to stock type settlement)

 1. At-the-money options, Theta 最大
 2. At-the-money options: 时间越短，theta 越大